WingsOfCobra/CodeFriend/Roadmap.md

 **Roadmap**

+Changing the error messages and infos in a certain way

 !nick [name] - Change the nickname of the Bot (only Admins)

 !changename [name] - Changes the display name in the Discord Server (only for people who have got the nick permissions).